RSS Feed

 A little rest after a fabulous meal

 Then the blissful moment is over.
-It’s back in the van – driving thru incredible mountain scenery to climb and clamber up and over rocks and boulders to a huge and deep cave filled with stalagmites, stalagtites, paleolithic paintings, and “lakes”.
+It’s back in the van – driving through the incredible mountain scenery to climb and clamber up and over rocks and boulders to a huge and deep cave filled with stalagmites, stalagtites, paleolithic paintings, and “lakes”.
 We enter about 500 KMs into the cave…which is – they say – about 20,000 years old.
 (Have panic attack here, but it passes.
 Bea holds my hand through the whole thing, and I hope I didn’t break her fingers!)

 We left Bubion (we found out) just before a mini-hurricane struck, causing much destruction in that area (so far we’ve had nothing the most gorgeous weather…)